csv/ddpy/readme.md

 ## Tweaking output
+Most of these tweaks to output are set by a keyword argument.
+These keyword arguments can take two structures, which we'll call the table form or the column form.

+The table form is just a value, and it applies to the full song.
+For example, to set the volume for the full song, you can run `to_midi(table, volume = 0.7)`.
+This is the table form.

+The column form allows us to specify different values for each column.
+This form is a dictionary whose keys are column names and values are parameters for the different columns.
+You do not need to specify a key-value pair for each column; a default value will be used for any that you don't specify.

 ### Volume
 #### Specifying in `to_midi`
 By default, all instruments play at full volume.
 There are two ways of